General Questions about the Class:

-I am active online, in your online classroom, and on the discussion boards 80+ hours a week.
+I am active in online classrooms and on the discussion boards 80+ hours a week.

-I keep the class informed of any schedule abnormalities via Twitter feeds to the Class Announcements in your CMS.
+I keep the class informed of any schedule abnormalities through class announcements via Twitter.

-I check email continually throughout the day (and often night) 7 days a week.
-I will reply to (properly sent, see above) email usually within a couple hours, certainly within 24 hours, except sometimes not on Sunday.
+EMAIL: I check email continually throughout the day (and often night) 6 days a week.
+I will reply to (properly sent, see above) email usually within a few, certainly within 24 hours.
+I do not check email on Sunday.

-I am on the discussion boards at least once (usually 2-3 times) a day 6 days a week.
-I try to take one of Sunday or Monday or Wednesday off the boards.
+DISCUSSION BOARDS: I am on the discussion boards at least once (usually 2-3 times) a day 5+ days a week.
+I try to take Sunday and Wednesday off the boards.